UnrealDirective/UDCore/README.md

 # UDCore

-UDCore is an open-source Unreal Engine plugin developed by Unreal Directive.
+UDCore is an open-source Unreal Engine plugin developed by Dylan "Tezenari" Amos as part of the Unreal Directive.
 It provides a variety of quality-of-life functionalities to enhance the development experience.

 ## Features